Deylab999MSKCC/e2g-benchmarking/README.md

 Another way to benchmark enhancer-gene predictions using GWAS is to benchmark how well enhancer-gene predictions can link GWAS credible sets to their target genes.
 In the ENCODE-E2G paper, one approach presented to do this is to intersect predictions from the ENCODE-rE2G enhancer-gene model with PoPS scores.
 PoPS scores specify whether a gene is likely to be relevant for a disease.
 One way to link credible sets to genes with PoPS would then be to take the gene with the highest PoPS score in the vicinity (within 2 MB) of a credible set.
 Here, be default, we use an approach that intersects the top E2G gene with the top 2 PoPS genes to establish credible set-gene links.
 We then compute the precision and recall against a silver-standard dataset curated by the ENCODE consortium (see ENCODE-rE2G paper).

+# To reproduce ENCODE-rE2G GWAS Benchmarking

+## Step 1: Download ENCODE-rE2G data from Synapse.

+All of the enhancer-gene predictions from various methods are avaiable on [Synapse](https://www.synapse.org/Synapse:syn52234275/files/) using the link provided in the paper.
+First, this data needs to be downloaded from Synapse to the `resources/` folder.

+## Step 2: